-\textbf{Implicit transposition.} The low-level \texttt{NKIMatmul} primitive computes a matrix product $AB$ using a specific input layout: \texttt{NKIMatmul(stationary=$A^T$,} \texttt{moving=$B$)}, required by the tensor engine.
-Therefore, the calculation of $O=(XU)V$ first computes the intermediate matrix $Y=XU$.
-Then the subsequent multiplication, $O=YV$, requires $Y^T$ as its stationary input.
-This layout mismatch forces an explicit transpose operation overhead on the intermediate matrix $Y$, which grows linearly with the input sequence length. \name eliminates this overhead with an implicit transpose.
-We leverage the matrix identity $(XU)^T = U^T X^T$, which is equivalent to computing result with the call \texttt{NKIMatmul(}\texttt{stationary=$U$,} \texttt{moving=$X^T$)}.
-In practice, this is implemented by controlling the order of the inputs to the \texttt{NKIMatmul} primitive.
-This yields the correctly transposed intermediate result $Y^T$ on chip, completely avoiding the explicit data transpose.
+\textbf{Implicit transposition.} The low-level \texttt{NKIMatmul} primitive computes a matmul $AB$ using a constrained input layout, \texttt{NKIMatmul(stationary=$A^T$,} \texttt{moving=$B$)}, as required by the tensor engine.
+In a naïve implementation of $O=(XU)V$, the intermediate result $Y = XU$ is first computed, and the subsequent multiplication $O=YV$ requires $Y^T$ as the stationary input.
+This layout mismatch necessitates an explicit transpose of $Y$, introducing overhead that scales linearly with the input sequence length. \name eliminates this overhead via implicit transposition.
+By leveraging the matrix identity $(XU)^T = U^T X^T$, we directly compute the transposed intermediate using \texttt{NKIMatmul(}\texttt{stationary=$U$,} \texttt{moving=$X^T$)}.
+In practice, this is realized by controlling the order of the inputs to the \texttt{NKIMatmul} primitive, producing $Y^T$ on chip without any explicit data transpose.

 \textbf{Blocking.} We compute $XUV$ by blocks as shown in Figure~\ref{fig:right}.
-The dataflow is structured around a main outer loop that processes the input matrix $X$ one row strip at a time.
+The data flow is structured around a main outer loop that processes the input matrix $X$ one row strip at a time.
 Within each iteration of this outer loop, the computation proceeds in two phases within inner loops.
 First, the kernel computes and caches the entire intermediate strip, $(XU)_{m *}^T$, in SBUF.
 To do this, its inner loops load corresponding blocks of $X$ and $U$ from HBM.
 The $X$ block is transposed in transit by the DMA engine, and the blocks are multiplied, with the result $(XU)_{mp}^T$ accumulated in PSUM before being stored in the SBUF cache.
 In the second phase, another set of inner loops iterates through the blocks of matrix $V$, loading them from HBM and multiplying them with the pre-computed blocks fetched from the cached strip in SBUF.
 The final result for the output block, $O_{mn}$, is accumulated in PSUM and then written back to HBM.

 The block size can impact kernel performance significantly because there is a trade-off between computational efficiency and on-chip memory usage.
 We model the trade-off with two metrics -- Arithmetic Intensity and Peak SBUF Usage.
 Assume that we have the inputs $X\in \mathbb{R}^{M\times K}$, $U\in \mathbb{R}^{K\times r}$ and $V\in \mathbb{R}^{r\times N}$ in HBM, and $s$ is the size of the data type of inputs.
 The arithmetic intensity (Equation ~\ref{eq:arith_inten}) is defined as the ratio of total FLOPs to HBM traffic.
 The HBM traffic is composed of initial reads of $X$, final writes of $O$, and repeated reads of $U$ and $V$ for each of the $M/B_M$ row strips.